novekm/mcp/src/ccapi-mcp-server/README.md

 #### The `use_aws` Problem

-**Most Problematic**: The `use_aws` tool (part of Amazon Q Developer CLI) is particularly problematic because it directly competes with this MCP server's AWS operations but operates separately, meaning it won't use any of the helpful features available in this MCP server such as Checkov security scanning.
+**Most Problematic**: The `use_aws` tool (part of Amazon Q Developer CLI) is particularly problematic because it directly competes with this MCP server's AWS operations but operates separately, meaning it won't use any of the helpful features available in this MCP server.

 **What happens when LLM uses `use_aws`:**